 You need to think long term.
 Sure, you can drastically change your physique in 12 weeks.
 We do it all the time.
 But I’m now talking about a true transformation.

 Not just where you lose a ton of body fat and build a little muscle in the process.
 That’s the easy bit.
 I’m talking about putting the work in over time to really build a physique so that when you are lean, you have enough muscle to hold your own.

-That’s exactly what our long term clients have achieved.
+That’s exactly what some of our long term clients have achieved.